Rhinolith: Signs and symptoms

 Rhinoliths present as a unilateral nasal obstruction.
 Foul-smelling, blood-stained discharge is often present.
 Nosebleed and pain may occur due to the ulceration of surrounding mucosa.

 Management

-They are removed under general anaesthesia.
-Most can be removed through anterior nares.
+Rhinoliths are removed under general anaesthesia.
+Most can be removed through the anterior nares.
 Large ones need to be broken into pieces before removal.
 Some particularly hard and irregular ones may require lateral rhinotomy.